hakimel/reveal.js/README.md

 });
 ```

-## MathJax Plugin
+## MathJax

 If you want to display math equations in your presentation you can easily do so by including this plugin.
 The plugin is a very thin wrapper around the [MathJax](http://www.mathjax.org/) library.
-To include it, append the following into the dependencies object to your ```Reveal.initialize()``` call: ```{ src: '../plugin/math/math.js', async: true }```.
-[Find our more about dependencies](#Dependencies).
+To include it, append the following into the ```Reveal.initialize()``` dependency list: ```{ src: 'plugin/math/math.js', async: true }```.
+[Find our more about dependencies](#dependencies).

 The plugin defaults to using [LaTeX](http://en.wikipedia.org/wiki/LaTeX) but that can be adjusted through the ```math``` configuration object.
 Note that MathJax is loaded from a remote server.
 If you want to use it offline you'll need to download a copy of the library and adjust the ```mathjax``` configuration value.

-Here's an example of how the plugin may be configured:
+Below is an example of how the plugin can be configured.
+If you don't intend to change these values you do not need to include the ```math``` config object at all.

 ```js
 Reveal.initialize({